Repositorian/DataCarpentry-Humanists/_episodes/00-intro.md

 *Overall good data practices*

 Spreadsheets are good for data entry.
 Therefore we have a lot of data in spreadsheets.
-Much of your time as a researcher will be spent in this 'data wrangling' stage.
+Much of your time as a researcher will be spent in this 'data wrangling' stage amking sure that the data is complete, clean, consistent, and clearly organized so that subsequent steps in your research pipeline will go smoothly and accurately.
-It's not the most fun, but it's necessary.
-We'll teach you how to think about data organization and some practices for more effective data wrangling.
+In this lesson we'll teach you how to think about data organization and some practices for more effective data wrangling.

-### What this lesson will not teach you
+### What this lesson will *not* teach you

 - How to do *statistics* in a spreadsheet
 - How to do *plotting* in a spreadsheet
 - How to *write code* in spreadsheet programs

-If you're looking to do this, a good reference is [Head First Excel](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694/ref=sr_1_1?ie=UTF8&qid=1491594584&sr=8-1&keywords=head+first+excel), published by O'Reilly
+If you're looking to do the above processes, a good reference is [Head First Excel](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694/ref=sr_1_1?ie=UTF8&qid=1491594584&sr=8-1&keywords=head+first+excel), published by O'Reilly

 ---